maraisabella/Pewlett-Hackard-Analysis/README.md

 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

-There is a lower amount of employees who are eligible to participate in the mentoship program in comparison to the amount of employees that will be retiring.

-The query that was used to find the amount of retiring employees was:
-*
+No, because there are not enough qualified employees that could train the next generation of Pewlett Hackard employees.